Frequently Asked Questions

 The Climate Ready DC plan explains impacts that the District will experience as a result of climate change, including warmer average temperatures; 2-3 times as many dangerously hot days; more frequent and intense heavy rain events; and higher tides due to rising sea levels.
 Clean Energy DC is the District’s action plan that identifies steps to be taken between now and 2032 in our buildings, our energy infrastructure, and our transportation system to meet the District’s ambitious greenhouse gas reduction targets.
 The District Department of Energy and Environment has produced an interactive online tool for residents to better understand the District’s current climate and energy footprint, the proposed actions in Clean Energy DC and the potential impacts for our energy future.

-The goal is to use energy more efficiently year-round, but the pledge will use July as a test month.
-2019 was the 2nd hottest year on record.
+The goal is to use energy more efficiently year-round.
 In July 2019, DC consumed more than 1.1 billion kilowatt hours of electricity, translating to more than 500,000 tons of carbon dioxide (CO2), equivalent to the emissions of more than 170,000 cars each driven for one year.
 The pledge will help DC residents know their power to cut carbon, save energy, and save money.
 Collectively, we can #SaveMoreThanMoney.

 Assuming a PJM average emission rate.

 Prize winners for the pledge will be selected based on random drawings.
-Starting the first week of May up until July, we will have a random drawing every two weeks (6 winners).
-Following the focused period in July, additional random drawings will occur in the following categories – Winner per Ward (1 winner for each of 8 Wards), Seniors – 60 and older (4 winners), and Pepco customers receiving the Residential Aid Discount (4 winners).
+In May, June, and July we will have a random drawing every two weeks (6 winners).
+Following the focused period in July, additional random drawings will occur in the following categories – Winner per Ward (1 winner for each of 8 Wards), Seniors – 60 and older (6 winners), and Pepco customers receiving the Residential Aid Discount (4 winners).

 - Go to www.ReduceEnergyUseDC.com